 Specialty metal connectors for this task (like the sort made by Simpson Strong-Tie) can cost only few dollars each, so they’re cheap to add to new construction.
 “It might add one percent to the whole cost,” Rimoldi says—though it’s more expensive to retrofit a house this way.

 UHPC has been used sparingly in the United States over the past decade or so.
-However, it’s on full display at one high-profile project: Herzog and DeMeuron’s Perez Art Museum Miami, which withstood Hurricane Irma with no damage.
-Here, UHPC was used in 16-foot-tall, 5 1/2-inch-thick mullions that taper down to two inches while still supporting the building’s curtain wall.
+However, it’s on full display at one high-profile project: Herzog and DeMeuron’s Perez Art Museum Miami, a seemingly hurricane-proof building, which withstood Hurricane Irma with no damage.
+Here, UHPC was used in 16-foot-tall, 5.5-inch-thick mullions that taper down to 2 inches while still supporting the building’s curtain wall.

 ECC is two to three times more expensive than standard concrete.
 With that kind of premium, where, and for what, does it make economic sense to build with it?
 That’s one question being asked by the MIT Concrete Sustainability Hub (CSHub).
 Instead of developing more materials and building systems, the largest shift in material analysis for disaster resilience is determining which systems are cost-effective in which locations, says CSHub Executive Director Jeremy Gregory.